wso2/product-apim/README.md

     - Integrates with enterprise identity systems including LDAP and Microsoft Active Directory.
     - Gateway can be deployed in DMZ with controlled access to WSO2 Identity Server (for authentication/authorization) and governance database behind a firewall.

-* Support for Creating Multi-tenanted APIs
+* Support for Creating Multi-tenanted APIs:
     - Run a single instance and provide API Management to multiple customers.
     - Share APIs between different departments in a large enterprise.

-* Publishing and Governing API Use
+* Publishing and Governing API Use:
-    - Document an API using Swagger
+    - Document an API using Swagger.
-    - Restrict API access tokens to domains/IPs
+    - Restrict API access tokens to domains/IPs.
-    - Ability to block a subscription and restricting a complete application
+    - Ability to block a subscription and restricting a complete application.
-    - Ability to revoke access tokens
+    - Ability to revoke access tokens.
-    - Separate validity period configuration for application access token
+    - Separate validity period configuration for application access token.
-    - OAuth2 authorization code grant type support
+    - OAuth2 authorization code grant type support.
-    - Configuring execution point of mediation extensions
+    - Configuring execution point of mediation extensions.

-* Monitor API Usage and Performance
+* Monitor API Usage and Performance:
-    - Improved dashboard for monitoring usage statistics (Filtering data for a date range, More visually appealing widgets)
+    - Improved dashboard for monitoring usage statistics (Filtering data for a date range, More visually appealing widgets).

 System Requirements